CMunoz-28/Marketing-Analytics-CSUEastBay/Seminar-in-Digital-Marketing/README.md

 ## Course Overview

-This folder contains advanced analytical projects completed as part of the **Seminar in Digital Marketing**, with a focus on **regression modeling, optimization techniques, and data-driven decision-making** for digital marketing performance.
+This folder contains advanced analytical projects completed as part of the **Seminar in Digital Marketing**, with an emphasis on applying **quantitative modeling and optimization techniques** to real-world digital marketing decisions.

-Projects emphasize how quantitative methods can be applied to optimize key marketing outcomes such as **clicks, conversions, revenue, and profit** across digital channels.
+The work demonstrates how **regression analysis and optimization frameworks** can be used to predict performance, allocate resources, and maximize key marketing outcomes such as **clicks, conversions, revenue, and profit**.

 ---

-## Analytical Objectives
+## Analytical Focus Areas

-Across the seminar projects, the objectives include:
+Projects in this seminar address the following objectives:

-* Modeling relationships between marketing inputs and performance outcomes
+* Model relationships between marketing inputs and performance outcomes
-* Applying regression analysis to predict clicks and conversions
+* Predict digital marketing KPIs using regression analysis
-* Using optimization techniques to allocate resources efficiently
+* Optimize marketing decisions under constraints
+* Evaluate trade-offs between competing objectives
-* Translating analytical results into actionable marketing decisions
+* Translate analytical results into actionable business insights

 ---

 ## Project Architecture

-The seminar work is organized by **analytical technique**, separating **regression modeling** from **optimization-based decision analysis** to ensure clarity and reproducibility.
+The seminar projects are organized by **analytical method**, following a structure commonly used in professional analytics and marketing operations teams.

 ```
 Seminar-in-Digital-Marketing/
+├── regression/
+│   ├── data/
+│   │   └── regression_inputs.xlsx
+│   │
-├── Regression/
+│   ├── analysis/
-│   ├── Regression for Clicks.xlsx
+│   │   ├── regression_clicks.xlsx
+│   │   └── regression_conversions.xlsx
+│   │
-│   └── Regression for Conversions.xlsx
+│   └── README.md
 │
+├── optimization/
+│   ├── data/
+│   │   └── optimization_inputs.xlsx
+│   │
-├── Solver Optimization/
+│   ├── excel/
-│   ├── optimize for Clicks.xlsx
+│   │   ├── optimize_clicks.xlsx
-│   ├── optimize for Conversions.xlsx
+│   │   ├── optimize_conversions.xlsx
-│   ├── optimize for Profits.xlsx
+│   │   ├── optimize_profit.xlsx
+│   │   └── optimize_revenue.xlsx
+│   │
-│   ├── optimize for Revenue.xlsx
+│   ├── notebooks/
-│   ├── optimize_ConversionRate_BUHI.ipynb
+│   │   ├── optimize_clicks_stukent_buhi.ipynb
-│   ├── optimize_for_Profit.ipynb
+│   │   ├── optimize_conversion_rate_buhi.ipynb
-│   ├── optimize_for_Revenue_BUHI.ipynb
+│   │   ├── optimize_profit.ipynb
+│   │   └── optimize_revenue_buhi.ipynb
+│   │
-│   └── stukent_optimizefor_clicks_BUHI.ipynb
+│   └── README.md
 │
-├── simternship Digital Marketing Analytics Dashboard.pdf
+├── dashboards/
+│   └── simternship_digital_marketing_dashboard.pdf
 │
+├── assets/
+│   └── figures/
+│
 └── README.md
 ```

 ---

-### Folder Descriptions
+### Architecture Rationale

 * **Regression/**
-  Excel-based regression models analyzing the relationship between marketing variables and performance outcomes such as clicks and conversions.
+  Focuses on predictive modeling to estimate the impact of marketing variables on outcomes such as clicks and conversions.

+* **Optimization/**
+  Applies constraint-based optimization to determine how marketing resources should be allocated to maximize performance metrics.

-* **Solver Optimization/**
+* **Dashboards/**
-  Optimization models implemented in Excel and Python to maximize marketing objectives (clicks, conversions, revenue, profit) under defined constraints.

-* **Simternship Digital Marketing Analytics Dashboard.pdf**
-  A capstone-style dashboard summarizing digital marketing performance insights from a simulated internship experience.
+  Contains decision-facing visual summaries used to communicate insights and results.

-* **README.md**
+* **Assets/**
-  Documentation describing course scope, methodologies, and analytical outcomes.
+  Stores exported charts and figures used in reporting and documentation.

+This structure emphasizes **reproducibility, clarity, and scalability**.

 ---

-## Methodology & Analysis
+## Methodology & Techniques

-Key analytical methods applied include:
+Across the seminar projects, the following methods were applied:

 * Linear and multivariate regression modeling
-* Interpretation of model coefficients and performance metrics
+* Interpretation of coefficients and model performance metrics
-* Optimization using constraint-based solvers
+* Optimization using solver-based and programmatic approaches
-* Scenario analysis for marketing budget and resource allocation
+* Scenario analysis and objective comparison
-* Comparative evaluation of optimization objectives
+* KPI-driven decision modeling

 ---

 ## Tools & Technologies

-* **Excel:** Regression analysis and Solver optimization
+* **Excel:** Regression modeling and Solver optimization
-* **Python:** Jupyter notebooks for optimization modeling
+* **Python:** Optimization modeling using Jupyter notebooks
 * **Jupyter Notebook:** Analytical workflows and documentation

 ---

-## Key Insights & Learning Outcomes
+## Key Learning Outcomes

-* Demonstrated how regression models can predict digital marketing performance
+* Developed predictive models for digital marketing KPIs
 * Applied optimization techniques to maximize marketing objectives
-* Evaluated trade-offs between competing goals (e.g., clicks vs. profit)
+* Evaluated trade-offs between clicks, conversions, revenue, and profit
-* Strengthened ability to translate analytical outputs into strategic recommendations
+* Strengthened ability to translate quantitative results into strategic decisions

 ---

-## Marketing Implications
+## Marketing & Business Implications

-Insights from these projects can support:
+Insights from this work demonstrate how advanced analytics can support:

-* More efficient marketing budget allocation
+* Efficient marketing budget allocation
+* Performance forecasting and planning
 * KPI-driven campaign optimization
-* Data-informed decision-making in digital strategy
+* Data-informed strategic decision-making
-* Performance forecasting and scenario planning

 ---

 ## 📌 Disclaimer

 *These projects were completed for academic purposes as part of graduate coursework.*
-*All datasets, analyses, and simulations are intended for educational use only and do not represent real-world business performance.*
+*All analyses, datasets, and simulations are intended solely for educational use and do not represent real-world business outcomes.*